-On successful achievement of the Extended Diploma in Advanced Manufacturing Engineering and if you meet the relevant university entry criteria, you could progress to a full-time Engineering course in Higher Education (eg Foundation Degree or B.Eng)
+On successful achievement of the Extended Diploma in Advanced Manufacturing Engineering - and if you meet the relevant university entry criteria - you could progress to a full-time Engineering course in Higher Education (eg a Foundation Degree or B.Eng).

-Alternatively, and with employment in a qualifying role, an apprenticeship in Engineering would be possible where this qualification can be used as credits/evidence towards the apprenticeship knowledge elements.
+Alternatively, and with employment in a qualifying role, an apprenticeship in Engineering would be possible: this qualification can be used as credits/evidence towards the apprenticeship knowledge elements.

 Teenager Hitomi Ferguson is following in her father’s footsteps as she gains crucial engineering skills through Derby College.

 The 18-year-old from Ilkeston is working on Derby College’s Performing Engineering Operations (PEO) NVQ Level 2 course at the Roundhouse – having previously completed a course in engineering and technology at the Ilkeston site.

 She particularly loves the hands on work of welding, and In the long term hopes to gain an apprenticeship as the building block to her future career.

 Hitomi was brought up in Sweden and only came to Derbyshire at GCSE age when her dad’s Rolls-Royce engineering job brought him to the UK.